-To stop the server you'll also find a unix/linux script stop.sh and a windows batch file stop.bat
+To stop the server you will also find a Unix/Linux script stop. sh and a windows batch file stop. bat

 To run on Unix/Linux type ./stop.sh

 To run on Windows type stop.bat

 Please note that HornetQ requires a Java 6 or later runtime to run.